PeterBengtson/control-tower-log-aggregator/README.md

 ```
 sam build && sam deploy
 ```
-If you need to change the parameter overrides, you can do so by running `sam deploy --guided --config-file=samconfig.toml` again, or you can simply change the overrides in `samconfig.toml` and just build and deploy using the shorter form given above.
+If you need to change the parameter overrides, you can do so by running `sam deploy --guided` again, or you can simply change the overrides in `samconfig.toml` and just build and deploy using the shorter form given above.

 ## architecture